eensaydn/eensaydn/README.md

 (AI Agents • RAG • LLM Fine-Tuning • Prompt Engineering)

 ---

-## About Me

-I am passionate about building real-world AI solutions with generative models, large language models, and advanced NLP techniques.
-With 2+ years of professional experience, I specialize in Retrieval-Augmented Generation (RAG), custom AI agents, fine-tuning, and prompt engineering.
-I work extensively with Python frameworks such as LangChain, Hugging Face Transformers, TensorFlow, and PyTorch.

-Having lived in Australia for a year, I bring strong English skills and thrive in multicultural, collaborative teams.
-I care deeply about delivering high-quality, maintainable, and impactful code, and treat every collaboration as a long-term partnership.

----

 ## What I Do

 - Develop **Custom AI Agents & Chatbots** using LangChain, Groq, and OpenAI Function Calling